athkishore/sqlite-mongo/README.md

 # License

-In the spirit of SQLite, this code for this project too will be in the public domain.
+In the spirit of SQLite, the code for this project too will be in the public domain.

 # Fun Project, Serious Project